-How many times have you gone online to check out the reviews of something that you were interested in, only to find the remarks so horrendous and frightening that it made you forget the idea altogether?
+How many times have you gone online to check out the reviews of something that you were interested in, only to find the remarks so horrendous that they made you forget the idea altogether?

 Most likely, there have been a few times.
-Other people’s thoughts and conclusions seem to have a large amount of influence on the paths we choose in life, but it’s a bad idea to make decisions strictly based on anyone’s personal opinion – including our own.
+Other people’s thoughts seem to have a large amount of influence on the choices we make.
+But it’s a bad idea to make decisions based strictly on anyone’s personal opinion – including our own.

 Here’s an example.
-Because they believed a bad report from the ten faithless spies, God did not permit the children of Israel to enter into the “land flowing with milk and honey” that He had given them (Numbers 13 -14).
+Because they believed a bad report from the ten faithless spies, God did not permit the children of Israel to enter into the “land flowing with milk and honey” which He had planned for them to possess (Numbers 13 -14).

 God had already sworn to give them the land, but they chose to believe the opinions of a few fearful-hearted people who lacked faith and understanding, rather than believe the word of God.

 As a result, they forfeited something wonderful.
 They missed out on the Promised Land.
-Instead, they were sentenced to roam around in the wilderness for forty years until every one of them, except for the children, Joshua, and Caleb, fell dead (Numbers 14:30-35).
+Instead, they were sentenced to roam around in the wilderness for forty years until every one of them fell dead except for the children, Joshua, and Caleb (Numbers 14:30-35).

-Now, weren’t the Israelite’s actions silly?
-It’s easy for us to shame them for this foolishness, however we may sometimes find ourselves in a similar situation.
+It’s easy for us to shame the Israelites for their foolishness, however we may sometimes find ourselves in similar situations.

-For instance, there may have been a time when we believed that God wanted us to have a specific job, but we felt like we weren’t good enough, didn’t have the skills, or maybe someone advised us against it, so we didn’t pursue it.
+For instance, there may have been a time when we believed that God wanted us to apply for a specific job, but we felt like we weren’t good enough, didn’t have the skills, or maybe someone advised us against it, so we didn’t pursue it.

 “they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it.
 But My servant Caleb, because he has a different spirit in him and has followed Me fully, I will bring into the land where he went, and his descendants shall inherit it.”